-Liposomes are vesicular biocompatible nano-particles formed by one or more lipid bilayer membranes that surround an aqueous core.
-Scientists recognize their advantages, including:
+Liposomes are vesicular, biocompatible nano-particles formed by one or more lipid bi-layer membranes that surround an aqueous core.
+Scientists recognize their numerous advantages, which include:

-It’s lipid bilayer is constituted of amphiphilic molecules (phospholipids).
-These molecules generally consist of two hydrophobic fatty acid “tails” and a hydrophilic phosphate group “head”.
+The lipid bilayer is comprised of amphiphilic molecules (phospholipids).
+These molecules generally consist of two hydrophobic fatty acid “tails” and a hydrophilic phosphate “head”.

-The amphiphilic structure of liposome particles enables encapsulation of both hydrophilic and hydrophobic pharmaceutical drugs and nutrients.
-Phospholipids form an insoluble bubble protecting the active pharmaceutical ingredient (API) from the harsh environment of the digestive system where it is readily absorbed through the gut wall.
-From here particles gravitate through the bloodstream toward the site of cell damage, and the phospholipids are stripped away to be used by the body to build new cells.
-The release of the API happens at this stage to treat the area, which has remained untouched during transit.
+The amphiphilic structure of liposome particles enables the encapsulation of both hydrophilic and hydrophobic pharmaceutical drugs and nutrients.
+Phospholipids form an insoluble “bubble”, protecting the active pharmaceutical ingredient (API) from the harsh environment of the digestive system, allowing for absorption through the gut wall.
+From here, particles gravitate through the bloodstream toward the site of cell damage, and the phospholipids are stripped away to be used by the body to build new cells.
+At this point the API, which has remained untouched during transit, is released to treat the affected area.
 This makes liposomes a very attractive biological system, widely employed as a drug delivery vehicle.

 Microfluidic encapsulation methods have demonstrated potential for achieving higher control over the physical properties of the final liposome product than conventional batch methods.
 Typical microfluidics characteristics, such as low Reynolds number and diffusion dominated mass transfer, make it the most viable method for producing lipid-based nanoscale vesicular systems with the potential for clinical application.

-Microfluidic hydrodynamic focusing (MHF) technique, developed by Jahn et al. in 2004, presents these typical characteristics of microfluidics.
+The Microfluidic Hydrodynamic Focusing (MHF) technique, developed by Jahn et al. in 2004, utilises these typical characteristics of microfluidics to produce highly controlled liposomes.
 This method relies on the use of microfluidic devices with a cross flow geometry.
 Typically, a stream of lipid in alcohol solution is forced to flow in the inner channel of the device.
-The lipid stream is intersected and sheathed by two lateral (or coaxial) streams of a water phase (distilled water or aqueous buffers).
-In this way, the lipid containing stream is hydrodynamically focused into a narrow sheet.
-During this process the alcohol diffusion triggers the formation of liposomes by a mechanism described as “self-assembly”.
-Liposome particle size can be controlled by changing the flow rate ratio (FRR) of the phases mixed.
+The lipid stream is intersected and sheathed by two lateral (or coaxial) streams of a aqueous phase (distilled water or aqueous buffers).
+In this way, the lipid-containing stream is hydrodynamically focused into a narrow sheet.
+During this process the diffusion of alcohol into the aqueous phase and vice-versa triggers the formation of liposomes by a mechanism described as “self-assembly”.
+Liposome particle size can be controlled by changing the flow rate ratio (FRR) of the two phases used.